Deerskin Lacing for Native American Crafts

 Deerskin lacing is great for Native American craft-making.
 You can use it for stringing and tying jewelry (chokers, bracelets and more), garment lacing, making fringe, braiding a headband, or wrapping a metal ring to make a dream catcher.
 These are just a few examples of uses for soft deerskin leather lace.
 Here at The Wandering Bull, LLC we cut our own Top Grain Deerskin into Deerskin Lacing in 6 foot lengths either 1/4″ wide or 1/8″ wide.
 Using Top Grain Deerskin gives the lacing a smooth side and a suede side.
 It is available in the following colors:

 Colors shades will vary.
 You can order as few or as many as you would like for your projects.

-You can also purchase a Deerskin hide of your choice from the Wandering Bull (see links below), and a Leather Lace Maker and make your own continuous lace in 1/4″ or 1/8″ wide.
+You can also purchase a Deerskin hide of your choice from the Wandering Bull, LLC and a Leather Lace Maker and make your own continuous lace in 1/4″ or 1/8″ wide.
 Start with a quality piece of leather with a smooth side and a suede side this is called Top Grain leather.
 “Splits” which are sueded on both sides, do not work well for making lace because they are too thin and fuzzy.